 - It helps attract investment.
 A business plan is essential if you’re looking for new investors, because it sets out what they can expect, and how they’ll be rewarded for their contribution.
 Or if you want a loan your business plan will form a key part of your application as it has for one of our clients who secured a CBIL (coronavirus business interruption loan).

 - It’ll help you recruit the best talent.
 When recruiting a management team, you need to be able to ‘sell’ the business and where you’re taking it.
 Business planning provides you with the clarity and the headlines to attract a top team.

 - The planning process encourages creativity.
 Of course, the business plan itself is important, but so are the thought processes involved in putting it together.
 Business planning is a great way to challenge yourself, and it can be a vital source of creative ideas.

 If you’ve never created a business plan or have fallen out of the habit of doing so, it’s not too late to start.
-Even a one-page plan can provide much-needed direction and clarity on where your business is going.
-And if you have a business plan it should be revisited regularly to check it’s still fit for purpose.
+Even a one-page plan can provide much-needed direction and clarity on where your business is going and how you’ll exit.
+And if you have a business exit plan it should be revisited regularly to check it’s still fit for purpose.
 After all, businesses evolve and goals change.

 If you’d like some help with business exit planning, talk to Henchards.
 We’ll facilitate the process, help you clarify challenges, identify opportunities, determine your goals and support you as you work towards and beyond them.